 Q4: How can I test my videos and stream on Attendify before the event?

-Q5: I want to set up a single session that will have two links: a pre-recorded Youtube video following by a live Q&A. How can I do that?
+Q5: I want to set up a single session that will have two links: a pre-recorded Youtube video following by a live Q&A discussion.
+How can I do that?

-A: We have only one video/stream integration setting per single session, so we recommend to create two separate sessions instead.
+A: We have only one video/stream integration setting per single session, so we recommend creating two separate sessions instead.
 The attendees will need to click through to join the following session.
-As a workaround, you can consider changing your pre-recorded video link to the live Q&A link in the middle of your session.
-However, the attendees participating will need to reload the page in order to see the update.
+Alternatively, you can use third-party platforms to create semi-live experiences.
+Vimeo and Attendify Streaming RTMP sessions with a combination of encoder software are will set you up for a semi-live event.

 Have further questions about Youtube integration?
 Reach out to us at email@example.com or chat with us on any Attendify web page.